 Jumping spiders are relatively easy to care for in comparison to other species.
 They don't need a ton of space, are easy to feed, and don't do well with handling.

 Enclosure Size and Setup

-Jumping spiders are accustomed to being able to travel where ever they want to.
+Jumping spiders are accustomed to being able to travel wherever they want.
 The bigger the enclosure, the better.
 However, they can do very well in a simple 10-gallon aquarium with a secure closing lid.
-The enclosure must be escape proof, but has some sort of ventilation system, like small holes.
+The enclosure must be escape proof, but have some sort of ventilation system, like small holes.
 Since they're so small, an enclosure with a height of at least 10 inches will allow them to explore and jump freely.